homemade applesauce in a glass serving cup on an apple themed tablecloth

 Flavoring

 You don’t need to add any spices at all.
-Applesauce made with apples, cider or apple juice and maybe a little of something to sweeten it is great on it’s own.
-But if you want to add more fall flavors you most definitely can.
-With spices added it tastes more like apple pie filling than bottled applesauce from the store.
+Applesauce made with apples, cider or apple juice is great on it’s own.
+But if you want to add sweeteners and/or more fall flavors you most definitely can.
+When you add the usual fall spices your applesauce will taste more like apple pie filling than bottled applesauce from the store.

 Preparing the apples